bernie-skipole/indipydriver/docs/source/usage/introduction.rst

 Typically you would create a subclass of IPyDriver.

-The driver has two methods which should be overwritten.
+The driver has methods which should be overwritten.

 async def clientevent(self, event)